-Stock futures waffle to end the week
+Stock futures trade mixed to end the week

 The Fed's comments came Wednesday, and global markets had already initially reacted Thursday.
 But comments about the possibility of slowing the central bank's bond-buying program are rippling through markets.
 Such support has been a key reason for the stock market's resurgence to records.

-In Asia on Friday, Japan's benchmark Nikkei lost earlier gains and inched down 0.2%, Hong Kong's Hang Seng jumped 0.6% and China's Shanghai Composite slipped 0.1%.
+In Asia on Friday, Japan's benchmark Nikkei lost earlier gains and inched down 0.2%, Hong Kong's Hang Seng jumped 0.9% and China's Shanghai Composite slipped less than 0.1%.

 The Bank of Japan kept its ultra-lax monetary policy intact, as investors had expected.
 Wrapping up a two-day meeting, the central bank also extended by six months, until March 2022, a lending program to help companies weather the pandemic.